Choline is cognitive booster which is often included in pre-workout supplements for its ability to improve mental focus.

 - Choline bitartrate

-I’ve listed these from highest-to-lowest in terms of quality, so Alpha GPC is the pick of the bunch.
-This will give you the biggest bang for your buck, because it unlocks the benefits of choline at a smaller dose than any of the others, while side-stepping the headaches which come from high doses.
+It will give you the biggest bang for your buck as it’s able to provide the full benefits of choline in a smaller dose than any of the others on the list, and it does so while avoiding the headaches which are associated with high doses.

 This is the product I recommend.